deamorim2/sdbs/EN-US/non_spatial_join.rst

 Relational databases are usually `normalized <https://en.wikipedia.org/wiki/Database_normalization>`__ to eliminate duplication of information such as when entity types have one-to-many relationships.
 For example, a department may be associated with a number of employees.
 Joining separate tables for department and employee effectively creates another table which combines the information from both tables.

-All subsequent explanations on join types in this tutorial make use of the following two tables.
+All subsequent explanations on join types in this tutorial make use of the following two tables:

 .. table:: employee table